Milley war-scare calls to Chinese general questioned

 Also, such serious information likely would have leaked out in Washington’s rumor mill.
 “If there was information to support such intelligence, it would have leaked out.
 Congress’ intelligence oversight committees should demand to see the intelligence as part of a formal inquiry,” Mr. Patel said.

 The Pentagon was excluded from the Trump administration effort in 2020 to highlight the growing threat posed by China over concerns that senior Pentagon officials in key positions favored conciliatory policies toward China.
-One of those officials, then-Acting Assistant Defense Secretary David Helvey, a long-time proponent of military exchanges with China, wrote the Pentagon’s new military exchange policy was put in place in December.
+One of those officials, then-acting Assistant Defense Secretary David Helvey, a longtime proponent of military exchanges with China, wrote that the Pentagon’s new military exchange policy was implemented in December.

 According to Mr. Woodward and Mr. Costa’s “Peril,” Gen. Milley called China’s Gen. Li after seeing “alarming” intelligence suggesting China’s military was on “high alert” before the presidential election.
 Gen. Milley is quoted in the book as saying Mr. Trump did not want a war with China but was “certainly willing to launch military strikes as he had done in Iran, Somalia, Yemen and Syria.”